cs3235-autoauth/autoauth-backend/README.md

 5. Open a terminal in this project directory and run `npm start` to start the server, listening on port 4300

+After installation, MySQL server will always be running in the background unless you explicitly stop the service dubbed "MySQL80" in services.msc in Windows platform so only Step 5 has to be performed for future runs.

 ### Code

 Main code logic lies [here](routes/services.js).